 Additionally, the Layers Tab also allows you to manage your Artboards (B).

-This tab is divided into four panels which are accessible via the icons at the bottom of the tab.
+This tab is divided into five panels which are accessible via the icons at the bottom of the tab.
 They are, in order:

 1) Templates, where you can create and store your own library of vector elements.